samturner3/Australian-Charts-kml/README.md

 ## Instructions

-1. Download this file and extract it (zip).
+1. Download this repo and extract it (zip).
 2. In little nav map, go file --> add google earth klm
 3. Select one of the klm files from this folder
 4. You should see the chart overlay on the screen.